 Current buzzwords: Machine Learning, Deep Learning, Google EdgeTPU, NVidia Jetson, TensorFlow for MCUs, IoT, LPWAN, ARM/Cortex-M, autonomous drones, C/C++, MicroPython, Forth

 Recent buzzwords: 6LoWPAN, Contiki-NG, TI-RTOS, Ubuntu Core, Snapcraft, Node.js/Node-RED, AWS, GCP, ISM Radio

 Apr 2015 – Jul 2016

 Development of large, digital, interconnected whiteboards.
-The whiteboards utilize short throw projectors and touch technology (we started out using digital pens, but have moved to only use touch).
-You can use one to four projectors for wall sizes from about two meters to about eight meters (even larger installations are possible, we haven’t really tested the upper limit yet).
+The whiteboards utilize short throw projectors and touch technology (we started out using digital pens, but moved to only use touch).
+You can use one to four projectors for wall sizes from about two meters to about eight meters (even larger installations are possible, we haven’t really tested the upper limit).
 Several geographically distributed systems can be connected, and participants in the different locations can see real-time updates of what the other participants are drawing.
 There will also be desktop and mobile versions of the system, and all different versions can be interconnected in real-time.

 The whiteboard is driven by an appliance box running Linux and our whiteboard application.

 As a fun fact, it is possible to run the system on a Raspberry Pi 3 with excellent performance, but only driving one projector.
 However, we also developed a distributed protocol based on Raft, allowing us to build larger systems by having several RPi:s working together, each driving their own projector.